andchad262/mws-restaurant-1/README.md

 *Note about Python in the terminal.
 These instructions above were written by the original developer and may or may not work on your machine.
 The method that worked for me to get the server up and running was `py -m http.server 8000`

 2. With your server running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.
-3. Explore the provided code, and make start making a plan to implement the required features in three areas: responsive design, accessibility and offline use.
-4. Write code to implement the updates to get this site on its way to being a mobile-ready website.
+You will notice it is responsive for the most common devices out there under Developer Tools.

 ### Note about ES6